-The TOWN of SETTLE - Streets and Buildings
+The TOWN of SETTLE - Streets, Buildings and Surrounding Countryside

 Settle is a busy friendly market town of mainly grey limestone buildings.
 The shops and facilities serve the surrounding villages and farms.

 The town of Settle nestles in the western limestone hills of the Yorkshire Dales.

 In the Market Place is the fine building of the Town Hall built in 1832 and behind is the limestone knoll of Castleberg.

 The Town Hall, Settle contains the Tourist Information Centre where you can get a really good street-walk guide.

 The Town Hall from Cheapside.

 Many of the buildings in Cheapside by the Town Hall, Settle, date from the late 18th century.
 The house on the left with its Georgian frontage has a hoist on the 2nd floor because it was once a warehouse.

 The arches of The Shambles in Market Place, Settle.
 The first market was granted by King Henry III in 1249 and its been a bustling busy Dales town since!

 Shops and cafes across from the Town Hall in Market Place, to the left is Duke Street, Settle.

 Market Place, Settle, with the 'Ye Olde Naked Man Cafe' on the left.

 The arches of 'The Shambles', built as an open market hall in the 1600s.

 'Ye Olde Naked Man Cafe' (dated 1663 and NOT quite naked - the date covers the clothes and other parts!) was once a coaching inn, so important before the coming of the railway (see later - Carlisle-Settle Railway).

 The impressive Grade 1 listed building known as 'The Folly' in Settle.

 The Folly was built in Settle in the 1670s as 'gentleman's residence' but acquired its name when it was left empty!
 It has been used for many purposes but now houses the 'Museum of North Craven Life'.
 The building has numerous mullioned windows and is quite a splendid and interesting piece of architecture.

 The Talbot Arms in Victoria Street, Settle, is the oldest inn in Settle and once a waggoners' inn.